Zamiell/stardew-valley/Min-Max_Guide.md

 * Go to Pierre's and buy the previously calculated amount of Kale Seeds.
 (6,020g)
 * Go back to the farm and finish hoeing + planting.
 (Do not water any squares.)
   * You can optionally craft and place [Cobblestone Path](https://stardewvalleywiki.com/Cobblestone_Path) to mark where the future sprinklers will go.
+  * We do not need to water the Kale until Spring 14.
 * Go to the mines and place the furnace.
 Keep the furnace going with smelting bars.
 * Mine until 2 AM, then pass out.
   * As you get more copper, craft + place 3 more furnaces (to have 4 in total).

-### Spring 12-13
+### Spring 12

-* Do not bother watering the Kale.
+* Grab mushrooms from the cave.
 * Mine until 2 AM, then pass out.

+### Spring 13

+* Mine until 2 AM, then pass out.

 ### Spring 14

-* Do not bother watering the Kale.
+* Grab mushrooms from the cave.
 * Mine until 12 AM.
 * Go home and craft + place as many sprinklers as possible.
 (If you do not have enough sprinklers to cover all of the crops, that is okay.)
 * Sell items to get up to 32,500g.